See signs of humidity? Follow these steps:

 11. Seal wall, install weeping tile, direct gutter drains away from wall, maintain ground slope away from wall, check that existing weeping tiles are open

 12. Add vents to overcome inadequate attic ventilation, seal air leaks into attic space from below

 1. Identify source, caulk or seal leak at ceiling level (large amounts usually occur around stacks or from poorly sealed exhaust ducts – make sure all exhausts vent to exterior not into attic space

 2. Add attic vents

 2. Insulate pipes or toilet tank

-  3. Add air/vapor barrier to interior or paint with vapor barrier elastomeric paint on interior surfaces, seal around electrical outlets
+3. Add air/vapor barrier to the interior or paint with vapor barrier elastomeric paint on interior surfaces, seal around electrical outlets

-  5. Identify cause of leakage, replace damaged member’s, seal wall, floor, or ceiling assembly to prevent recurrence.
+5. Identify the cause of leakage, replace damaged member’s, seal wall, floor, or ceiling assembly to prevent recurrence.